-I saw Leonardo da Vinci’s Last Supper during a visit to Milan in 2008.
+I saw Leonardo’s Last Supper during a visit to Milan in 2008.
 I had to buy a ticket—the last one available during our stay in the city—for the chance to spend 15 minutes with it.
-Located in the refectory of Santa Maria della Grazie, the painting has been kept under controlled conditions to slow down its deterioration; hence, the 15 minutes, one of the conditions.
+Located in the refectory of Santa Maria della Grazie, Leonardo da Vinci’s masterpiece has been kept under controlled conditions to slow down its deterioration; hence, the 15 minutes.
 The time is, arguably, more than enough for most people.

 A couple of things crossed my mind: How much of the original was I looking at?
 As early as 20 years after it was painted, the work showed clear degradation.
 Restorations have been going on for centuries.
 Most of them of dubious value.
 New sophisticated technology informed the last restoration that started in 1979.
 It took 20 years and is often praised for bringing back what remained of the original.
 But, not every expert agrees, of course.
 (How about embracing the idea of ephemeral art?
 No, probably not in this case.)